stevenrouk/heroku-django/README.md

 All you have to do is 'source setup_django_heroku.sh YOUR-PROJECT-NAME YOUR-HEROKU-APP-NAME', and then:

 - setup your Django admin user when prompted
-- type 'yes' when asked about static files

 That's it.